 - Management fees

 You’ll have to clean in between every renter, which could mean once to twice per week.
 While you can tack on some extra fees to your listing and get the renter to help offset some of this cost, it’s still a major expense.

 3. Expectations and Risk Tolerance Of A Short-Term Rental

 Plus, without a long-term renter in place, you’ll need a little more risk tolerance.
 Yes, you’ll probably come out ahead (financially), but there are no income assurances.

-Unless you have the flexibility in your schedule to manage your properties on a daily basis (including weekends and holidays), you’ll need some assistance.
-This is why it’s important to have a reliable Austin property management company on your side.
+Unless you have the flexibility in your schedule to manage your properties on a daily basis (including weekends and holidays), you’ll need some assistance with travel updates.

 Let Green Residential Help For Your Short-Term Rental

-At Green Residential, it’s our mission to help Austin-area landlords maximize their revenue and profitability by managing and protecting their properties.
+At Green Residential, it’s our mission to help central Austin area landlords maximize their revenue and profitability by managing and protecting their properties.
 Whether you choose to go the short-term or long-term route, we can help you maximize your ROI and peace of mind.
-For a free analysis of your Austin rental property, please contact us today!